On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Merger and Post-Merger Dynamics

 Next, it is worth pointing out that, contrary to the CCSNe simulations of Refs.~\cite{Bollig:2017lki, Fischer:2020vie}, we do not observe the muonization of high-density matter, which is explainable by the following: first, their simulations start without muons within the matter.
-Then a substantial $Y_\mu$ builds up only shortly before the core bounce and after it, most importantly via a two-stages process comprised of production of high-energy muon-(anti)neutrinos through pair processes that may then participate in muonic absorption reactions.
+Then a substantial $Y_\mu$ builds up only shortly before the core bounce and after it, most importantly through a two-stages process comprised of production of high-energy muon-(anti)neutrinos via pair processes that may then participate in muonic absorption reactions.
 Such a mechanism cannot be properly modeled by a neutrinos leakage scheme, because absorption is not realistically captured by the treatment.
 Second, the protonization observed in NLS simulations is based on an excess emission of $\bar\nu_e$ with respect to $\nu_e$, which occurs in the intermediate region between spatially separated $\bar\nu_e$ and $\nu_e$ neutrino-spheres such that $\tau_{\bar\nu_e, 0} = 1$ is located closer to the remnant than $\tau_{\nu_e, 0} = 1$.
 This is not the case for $\nu_\mu$ and $\bar\nu_\mu$ neutrino-spheres.
 Instead, what we observe is that the $\bar\nu_\mu$ neutrino-sphere is slightly wider than the $\nu_\mu$ neutrino-sphere, as depicted in the lower panels of Fig.~\ref{fig:SFHo_DYm_int}.
 This happens because the spectrally-averaged opacities employed in this work are heavily dominated by scattering processes in the muon(anti)-neutrino neutrino-spheres.
 Besides, there the neutrino degeneracies are relatively small $\eta_{\nu_\mu} = -\eta_{\bar\nu_\mu} \approx -2$, such that the number-averaged opacity is typically a few tens of percent larger for $\bar\nu_\mu$ than for $\nu_\mu$.
-On the other hand, the maximum values of the optical depths found during the post-merger are around one order of magnitude smaller for $\bar\nu_\mu$ than for $\nu_\mu$, which is expected given that the energy-dependent CC opacities are one to two orders of magnitude smaller for $\bar\nu_\mu$ than for $\nu_\mu$ in remnant and disk conditions~\cite{Fischer:2020vie}.
+On the other hand, the maximum values of the optical depths found during the post-merger are around one order of magnitude smaller for $\bar\nu_\mu$ than for $\nu_\mu$, which is expected given that the energy-dependent CC opacities are one to two orders of magnitude smaller for $\bar\nu_\mu$ than for $\nu_\mu$ under remnant and disk conditions~\cite{Fischer:2020vie}.
+Compared to late stages of the post-bounce reported by Ref.~\cite{Fischer:2020vie}, we found $Y_\mu$ in excess of about one order of magnitude.
+This is because most of the $Y_\mu$ found in the remnant cores come from the initially cold, neutrinoless, $\beta$-equilibrated NSs, while in the former, matter is still hot ($T \approx 15~{\rm MeV}$) and far from $\beta$-equilibrium, i.e., there $\mu_n - \mu_p < \mu_\mu < \mu_e$.
+Finally, our $Y_\mu$ values are comparable to Ref.~\cite{Bollig:2017lki} under similar thermodynamic conditions, which also agrees with the reported in Refs.~\cite{Loffredo:2022prq, Pajkos:2025oyf}.